temporalio/documentation/docs-src/cloud/whit-is-workflow-history-export.md

   - explanation
   - temporal cloud
   - operations
+ssdi:
+  - Workflow History Export is in a Public Preview release status for Temporal Cloud.
 ---

 The Workflow History Export feature allows users to export Closed Workflow Histories to a user's Cloud Storage Sink.